If you’ve been wondering, “Do I need to lodge a tax return?”, the answer is most likely “yes”.

 We recommend this helpful, detailed page from the ATO: Working holiday makers.
 Here, you can learn all the rules for lodging a tax return in Australia if you are a working holiday maker.

-Claiming Refunds and Avoiding Double Taxatio
+Claiming Refunds and Avoiding Double Taxation

 Various international agreements are in place to help avoid double taxation for temporary residents.
 Short-term visa holders may be able to claim refunds for overpaid taxes.